Univalence in locally cartesian closed infinity-categories: topoi

-\begin{corollary} Let $\Q$ be an \qi topos containing an $\i$-topos $\X$ as in Theorem~\ref{thm:PQE}.
-Then any univalent family in $\X$ is also a univalent family in $\Q$. \end{corollary} In particular, since $\X$ is an $\i$-topos, for each regular cardinal $\kappa$ there is a universal (and hence univalent) family classifying all $\kappa$-compact maps, which therefore also constitutes a univalent family in $\Q$, although it no longer classifies all maps.
-The maps in $\Q$ obtained as pullbacks of this univalent family form a bounded local class, by Proposition~\ref{prop:univalent=localclass}.
-Presumably there should be a direct characterization of this local class in terms of some notion of strong map, depending on the factorization system $(\E,\F)$, just as in the classical case the local class consists of strong monos. \end{blanko}

-\begin{blanko}{Proof of Theorem~\ref{thm:PQE}.} Step 1: {\em $G'$ has a left adjoint $L'$.} To establish that $G'$ has a left adjoint, we must show that for every $X\in\P$ the under $\i$-category $\Q_{X/}$ has an initial object;\footnote{This is a standard result for ordinary categories.
-For $\i$-categories, a proof can be found in \cite{Gepner-Kock:poly}.} then the left adjoint $L'$ will be given on objects by sending $X$ to the codomain of this initial object.
+\begin{proof} Step 1: {\em $G'$ has a left adjoint $L'$.} To establish that $G'$ has a left adjoint, we must show that for every $X\in\P$ the under $\infty$-category $\Q_{X/}$ has an initial object (by the dual of Corollary~\ref{maclanelemma}).
+The left adjoint $L'$ will then be given on objects by sending $X$ to the target of this initial object.
 Consider the $(\E,\F)$-factorization of $\eta: X \to G L X$: